1. The fish that says "Oh my gosh! Nemo's swimming out to sea!" has a name. It's Kathy:

 11. And of course, like every other Pixar film, the Pizza Planet truck makes a cameo:

-12. The diver’s camera reads “A113,” which is a reference to a room used by the animation department at CalArts - alma mater of a large number of Pixarians:
+12. The reason the diver's camera reads "A113," is because that was the room used by the animation department at CalArts.
+CalArts was the alma mater of a large number of Pixarians:

 15. Several times in the film, the characters say the line "all drains lead to the ocean."
 Since water often undergoes treatment before reaching the ocean, the JWC Environmental company joked that "a more realistic title for the movie is "Grinding Nemo."

-16. The three tiki heads in the fish tank are actually modeled after three pixar employees, Peter Sohn, Nelson Bohol and Ricky Nierva:
+16. The three tiki heads in the fish tank are modeled after three lucky Pixar employees, Peter Sohn, Nelson Bohol and Ricky Nierva:

-17. The seagulls (“Mine!”) in “Finding Nemo” are modelled after the evil penguin from the “Wallace and Gromit” short “The Wrong Trousers.”
+17. The seagulls ("Mine!") in "Finding Nemo" are modeled after a very iconic penguin, the evil penguin from the "Wallace & Gromit" classic "The Wrong Trousers."

 18. The scene where Dory and Marlin need to go through the Jellyfish colony contains 74,472 jellyfish, and upwards of 8,000 in any single shot:

-20. Megan Mullally (“Will & Grace,” ‘Party Down,” “Parks & Rec”) originally had a part in the film, but was fired from the film after she refused to do the high pitched voice her character Karen on “Will & Grace” did.
+20. Megan Mullally ("Will & Grace," 'Party Down," "Parks & Rec") originally had a part in the film, but was fired from the film because "she refused to copy her high-pitched voice from [Will & Grace]."